The Stepped Reckoner of Gottfried Leibniz

 One of the old machines of Leibniz

 It is unknown how many machines were manufactured by order of Leibniz.
 It is known however, that the great scientist was interested in this invention all his life and that he spent on his machine a very large sum at the time—some 24000 talers according to some historians, so it is supposed the number of the machines to be at least 10.
 One of the machines (probably third manufactured device), produced 1690-1720, was stored in an attic of a building of the University of Göttingen sometime late in the 1770s, where it was completely forgotten.
 It remained there, unknown, until 1879, when a work crew happened across it in a corner while attempting to fix a leak in the roof.
-In 1894-1896 Arthur Burkhardt restored it, and it has been kept at the Niedersächsische Landesbibliothek for some time.
-At the present time exist two old machines, which probably are manufactured during Leibniz's lifetime (in the Hanover State Library and in the Deutsches Museum in München), and several replicas (see one of them in the photo below).
+In 1894-1896 Arthur Burkhardt restored it in Glashütte, and it has been kept at the Niedersächsische Landesbibliothek for some time.
+At the present time exist two old machines, which probably are manufactured during Leibniz's lifetime (around 1700) (in the Hannover Landesbibliothek and in the Deutsches Museum in München), and several replicas (see one of them in the photo below).

 The mechanism of the machine is 67 cm long, 27 wide and 17 cm high and is housed in a big oak case with dimensions 97/30/25 cm.
 Let's examine what is the principle of the stepped-drum (see the lower sketch).